isaacnmm/pestpolicy-hugo2XX/content/posts/should-you-spray-your-yard-for-fleas/index.md

 But for larger yards, you either want to buy a higher capacity spray or end up getting multiple bottles.
 So it's essential to check the coverage.

-*Is the yard spray valid for the entire [flea](https://pestpolicy.com/at-what-temperature-do-fleas-die/) life cycle? * This is probably the most important thing for you to consider when choosing a flea spray for your Yard.
+*Is the yard spray valid for the entire [flea](https://pestpolicy.com/at-what-temperature-do-fleas-die/)life cycle? * This is probably the most important thing for you to consider when choosing a flea spray for your Yard.
 If you're looking for a cheap, quick solution, then get a yard spray that only kills adult fleas.

 ##  [BioSpot Active Care Yard & Garden Flea Spray](https://www.amazon.com/dp/B001R9F4KO/?tag=p-policy-20)